-Community and Continuing Education (CCE) provides an opportunity to earn up to 30 upper division units of transfer credit toward a B.A. degree at Pacific Oaks College.
-In most cases, units earned through CCE can be applied toward the general education requirement for admission to the college and may be applied as electives toward the B.A. degree.
-CCE classes cannot substitute for the last 30 units for the B.A., which must be taken in regular Pacific Oaks College classes, nor can they be applied toward the Pacific Oaks M.A. degrees.
+Pacific Oaks Community and Continuing Education (CCE) offers community-based adult education programs and courses.
+Many of its programs are designed for those who are interested in pursuing careers in child development, human services, counseling or education.
+Students may transfer up to thirty units of CCE credit earned in these programs toward a B.A. degree at Pacific Oaks.
+In most cases, units earned through CCE can be applied toward the general education requirements for admission to the college and may be applied as electives toward the B.A. degree.
+CCE classes cannot substitute for the thirty-unit core requirement for the B.A. degree, which must be taken through the college, nor can they be applied toward the Pacific Oaks M.A. degree.